-$\mathsf{Bool} \equiv \mathsf{Ind}(X:\mathsf{Set})\{X;X\} : \mathsf{Set}$ Nat $\equiv \mathsf{Ind}(X:\mathsf{Set})\{X;X \to X\}$: Set
+$Bool \equiv Ind(X:Set)\{X;X\} : Set$ Nat $\equiv Ind(X:Set)\{X;X \rightarrow X\} : Set$ types require the use of Elim, whose rôle is twofold.
+First of all, it destructs elements of inductive types and provides access to the components of which they were built.
+Moreover, it allows primitive recursion on inductive types.

 Inside Ind, X is a synonym for the defined type.
 Nat and Bool have two constructors, the types of which are given inside the braces.
 Constr(n, A) provides access to the n-th constructor of A but it is convenient to give constructors descriptive names like true and succ.
-Most interesting operations on elements of inductive types require the use of Elim, whose rôle is twofold.
-First of all, it destructs elements of inductive types and provides access to the components of which they were built.
-Moreover, it allows primitive recursion on inductive types.
+Most interesting operations on elements of inductive